adrian154/blog/blogposts/tls.md

 # Handshake Key Exchange

 At this point, both the client and the server are ready to perform the key exchange calculations necessary to secure the rest of the handshake.
-First, each party generates a shared secret by multiplying the shared secret by the other party's public key (from the key_share).
+First, each party generates a shared secret by multiplying their private key by the other party's public key.
 On the client's side:

 ```plaintext
 client_privkey x server_pubkey = shared_secret